cpmech/gosl/la/README.md

 # Gosl. la.
 Linear Algebra and efficient sparse solvers

+More information is available in [the documentation of this package](http://rawgit.com/cpmech/gosl/master/doc/xxla.html).

 The `la` subpackage implements functions to perform linear algebra operations such as vector addition or matrix-vector multiplications.
 It also wraps some efficient sparse linear systems solvers such as [Umfpack](http://faculty.cse.tamu.edu/davis/suitesparse.html) and